Putuarya28/milestones1-module1/readme.md

   }`
 - Enchancing the visibility of the paragraph with mix blend mode property `mix-blend-mode: difference;`
 - Simple carrousel inspired from Boladale Akinpelu sources : codepen.io
+- Applied of some different font family to enchanced style using a futuristic concept

 ### Google Fonts
 Raleway font family is imported from Google Fonts for use throughout the website.